martynp/cot_publisher/readme.md

 "#));
 ```

+See https://github.com/martynp/cot_publisher/blob/main/takproto/detail.proto for more details on how to format the `xml_detail` field.

 ## Certificate Management for TAK Server

 When connecting to TAK Server, you need client certificates.
 TAK Server typically generates certificates protected with the password "atakatak".